NATIONAL YOUTH LEADERSHIP TRAINING (NYLT)

 WHAT IS NATIONAL YOUTH LEADERSHIP TRAINING (NYLT)?

 NYLT is a week-long outdoor leadership training program for youth leaders developed by the Boy Scouts of America and conducted by Daniel Webster Council and other councils around the country.
-A highly trained youth staff under the supervision of adult advisors set the example in modeling the core learning and leadership messages of the NYLT syllabus.
+A highly trained youth staff under the supervision of adult advisors set the example in modeling the core learning and leadership messages of the National BSA NYLT syllabus.

 The course focuses on teaching advanced leadership skills through the patrol or crew method.
 The participants will be challenged to accomplish activities and projects using the leadership skills taught in the course.
 Participants will experience the simulation of a month in the life of a unit, complete with meetings, activities, and planning for the big monthly outing (the outpost overnight trip at the end of the course).